promoteglobal/Matching-Game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used as the starting point for all students.
-Because we want students to write the majority of the code themselves, pull requests (most likely) will _not_ be merged into the project.
+Since this is the first time I am using git, you are welcome to contribute to this project.
+Pull requests can be accepted, as long as the contributer is willing to be patient as I figure out how to merge the contribution.